Last Updated: December 22, 2022

 Mpox does not spread from person to person through:

-Mpox symptoms generally appear 6−13 days after exposure and, for most people, clear up within two to four weeks.
+Mpox symptoms usually start within 3 weeks of exposure to the virus.
+For most people, clear up within two to four weeks.

 The illness often begins with: